thejawker/rennen/readme.md

       "command": "php artisan serve",
       "description": "starts the laravel server"
     }
-    //... add more processes as needed
+    //... add so many more processes
   ]
 }
 ```